mogilvie/CalendarBundle/README.md

 - Events are generated to permit listener classes to intercept entities.
 - FullCalendar jquery front end that can create, update and resize events via ajax.

+**Warning
-**Warning - This bundle has not been unit tested** **Warning - It has only been running on a Symfony v3.0.1 project, and not backward compatibility tested**
+- This bundle has not been unit tested.
+- It has only been running on a Symfony2 v3.0.1 project, and not backward compatibility tested.

-Features to be added:
+**

+Features road map:

+- [x] Modal popup to create and modify events
+- [ ] A sidebar comments summary in modal
+- [ ] An optional sidebar monthly summary in main page.
+- [ ] Expand the events fired
+- [ ] Integrate with a mailer

+Work to complete:

+- Fully comment docBlocks
+- Integrate invitees and comments
+- Implement event series
 - Unit tests to be added
 - Translation files are required for both backend and frontend
 - Support for MongoDB/CouchDB ODM or Propel